Todd Field: Early life and education

 Field was born in Pomona, California, where his family ran a poultry farm.
 When Field turned two, his family moved to Portland, Oregon, where his father went to work as a salesman, and his mother became a school librarian.
 At an early age, he became interested in performing sleight-of-hand and later music.

-As a child in Portland, Field was a batboy for the Portland Mavericks, a single A independent minor league baseball team owned by Hollywood actor Bing Russell.
+As a child in Portland, Field was a bat boy for the Portland Mavericks, a single A independent minor league baseball team owned by Hollywood actor Bing Russell.
 Kurt Russell, Bing's son and later an actor in his own right, also played for the Portland Mavericks during this time.
 Field and Mavericks pitching coach Rob Nelson created the first batch of Big League Chew in the Field family kitchen.
 In 1980, Nelson and former New York Yankees all-star Jim Bouton sold the idea to the Wrigley Company.
 Since that time more than a billion pouches have been sold worldwide.